dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Namespace scoping

-Applications can be scoped to namespaces for deployment and security, and you can call between services deployed to different namespaces.
+You can scope applications to namespaces for deployment and security and call between services deployed to different namespaces.
 For more information, read the [Service invocation across namespaces]({{< ref "service-invocation-namespaces.md" >}}) article.

 ### Round robin load balancing with mDNS